 Also fueling the fire is Phoenix’s growing population.
 The report says 50,000 to 60,000 people are expected to move to the region this year.
 About 12,000 new single-family homes are being built.

 “Builders are scratching their heads, trying to figure out what to do,” Orr said.
-“They don’t want to overbuild like they did during the peak, and they don’t want to build a bunch of new homes for people who can’t secure the mortgages needed to buy them with such tight lending conditions.”
+“They don’t want to overbuild as they did during the peak, and they don’t want to build a bunch of new homes for people who can’t secure the mortgages needed to buy them with such tight lending conditions.”